Niranjan-GopaL/dotfiles/DevLogs/first_set_up.md

 - zathura keybindings

+## 4. All the fodings made in this file is PERSISTENT

+Adding this to config :-

+>  "editor.foldingStrategy":"auto",

-## Moving .zshrc to be inside .config
+## 3. Moving .zshrc to be inside .config

 Quick commands ; Detailed gpt response below